Glossary term

 The important distinction is that the shareholder did not have to sell the fund to receive the capital gains distribution.
 The gain was realized inside the pooled investment vehicle.

-Why Capital Gains Distributions Matter
+How Capital Gains Distributions Affect Fund Investors

 Capital gains distributions matter because they can create taxable income for investors even in years when the investor did not make a personal sale.
 This can surprise people who assume taxes arise only when they themselves sell a fund or stock.
 In a taxable account, a fund's internal trading activity may create tax consequences for shareholders.

-That is why tax-conscious investors often pay attention not just to performance, but also to fund structure, turnover, and tax efficiency.
+Tax-conscious investors often pay attention not just to performance, but also to fund structure, turnover, and tax efficiency.

 Capital Gains Distribution Versus Capital Gains Tax